CompCogNeuro/book/README.md

 * [ePub](https://github.com/CompCogNeuro/ed4/releases/download/v1.0.0/ccnbook_ed4.epub) -- opens in e.g., Mac iBooks

 A Kindle version will be available shortly, and we're also working on printed & bound versions as well.

+# Simulation Exercises

+The simulation exercises that go with the book are available on this same repository in github: https://github.com/CompCogNeuro/sims

+These are updated with the new Go / Python version of *emergent*: https://github.com/emer/emergent

 # Citation